Where Can I Store My RV for Free? (9 Best Options)

 Let’s start with the most obvious – storing your RV in your home garage.

 You may have room in a two or three-car garage to store a small RV, camper, or trailer.
-This is the ideal choice for most Class B and some Class C motorhomes, which range from 17 to 35 feet in length.
+This is the ideal choice for most Class B and some Class C motorhomes, which range from 17 to 35 feet long.

 This is a great way to protect your recreational vehicle from theft, vandalism, and weather damage at no monthly cost.